aucontraire/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 * 8-count_89.sql: script that displays the number of records with id = 89 in the table first_table of the database hbtn_0c_0 in your MySQL server
 * 9-full_creation.sql: script that creates a table second_table in the database hbtn_0c_0 in your MySQL server and add multiples rows
 * 10-top_score.sql: script that lists all records of the table second_table of the database hbtn_0c_0 in your MySQL server
+* 11-best_score.sql: script that lists all records with a score >= 10 in the table second_table of the database hbtn_0c_0 in your MySQL server